 Skip to main content

-Onboarding Your WebAssembly Workloads
+WebAssembly (WASM) Workloads

 Bacalhau supports running programs that are compiled to WebAssembly (WASM).
 With the Bacalhau client, you can upload WASM programs, retrieve data from public storage, read and write data, receive program arguments, and access environment variables.